If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 For instance: if we were being preyed on by a saber-toothed tiger.

-Unfortunately, it’s NOT so helpful when it comes to us wanting to move forward into unchartered territory towards new goals and dreams.
+Unfortunately, it’s not helpful when we want to move forward toward new goals and dreams in unchartered territory.

-In my experience, doubt is simply a side effect as well as a cover for our underlying fear.
+In my experience, doubt is simply a side effect and a cover for our underlying fear.

-It’s the voice in our head that tells us it’s too risky to leave that job we hate or that we’ll never make it in this world alone – so we better not dare leave that terrible relationship.
+The voice in our head tells us it’s too risky to leave that job we hate or that we’ll never make it in this world alone – so we better not dare leave that terrible relationship.

-If we aren’t careful, they can keep us feeling small and too frozen to ever take any action.
+If we aren’t careful, they can keep us feeling small and too frozen to take action.

 So What Can We Do?